 Keep wrapping the rope around the jar until you’ve almost reached the desired height.

-Now it’s time to make the handles!
+Once you’re almost at the desired height, it’s time to make the handles.

-Cut a 10cm/4″ (approx) piece of jute rope.
+Cut a 10cm/4″ (approx) piece of rope.
 Apply glue to one end of the rope and stick it to the inside of your basket.
 Loop the jute rope around and glue it at the other end, like so: